saev Sharded Activation File Protocol¶

 )

-The last shard will have a smaller value for ex_per_shard
+The last shard will have a smaller value for examples_per_shard; this value is documented in n_examples in shards.json

-The entire dataset of activations is treated as a single logical 4D tensor with the shape (n_ex, len(layers), tokens_per_ex, d_model)
+The entire dataset of activations is treated as a single logical 4D tensor with the shape (n_examples, len(layers), tokens_per_ex, d_model).
+This logical tensor is C-contiguous with axes ordered [Example, Layer, Token, Dimension].

 - L =